Do you consistently receive subpar writing from certain students?

 When we teach students to write better, we usually use grammar explanations and provide examples of proper sentence structure.
 We may also provide students with mistakes to improve their proofreading skills.

-We can spend days discussing vocabulary and work on replacing simple vocabulary and crutch words, but that’s not enough to improve the overall quality of writing in an ESL class.
+We can spend days discussing vocabulary and work on replacing simple vocabulary and crutch words (for instance, doing exercises with FluentU), but that’s not enough to improve the overall quality of writing in an ESL class.

 So what happens to the students’ comprehension of sentence structure if we present them with examples of poor writing instead?